Reasons to choose Wilson Browne

 - Deferred fee options in some cases

-Contesting A Will, Disputing existing Wills, or the fact that no Will has been made, make things harder than necessary.
+Contesting A Will, Disputing existing Wills, or when someone dies without a Will (intestate) make things harder than necessary.

-Contesting a will or the validity of a will is a specialised area of the law in which there is no substitute for proper advice from a professional.
-Whether you are bringing the claim or defending it, our expert team can help you navigate this complicated situation.
+Contesting a Will or the validity of a Will is a specialised area of the law in which there is no substitute for proper advice.
+Whether you are bringing the claim or defending it, our expert team can help.

 What are the grounds for contesting a will or claiming a will is invalid?

-The Court will only entertain cases pertaining to contesting a will, or claims that a Will is invalid for certain specific reason as follows:
+The Court will only consider claims that a Will is invalid for specific reasons:

 - Lack of knowledge and approval